There’s a lot of stuff about Windows 10 that’s not to like about.

 Step 3: Lastly, you can arrange the list of apps in your system by Installed On.

-So after you have the backup of your files, and you know the apps you need to reinstall, reboot your computer using the “repair disc”, which you were prompted to create after creating the initial full backup.
+So once after you have the backup of your files and you know the apps you need to reinstall, reboot your computer using the “repair disc”, which you were prompted to create after creating the initial full backup.

 Note: You don’t need to actually have a repair disk as you can also boot with the Windows 7 or Windows 8.1 installation media (check the A Clean Install section) to perform the recovery.